 Verifying domain ownership with HTML or DNS

-When requesting an SSL certificate, we might require you verify that you control the domain for which you’re requesting the certificate, using one of the methods below.
+When requesting an SSL certificate, we might require you to verify that you are in fact the owner of the domain name you’re requesting the certificate for by using one of the methods listed below:

-You will receive an email from us that will contain a unique ID relating to your SSL certificate.
-Copy this unique ID and paste it into a new Notepad or TextEdit file, which you should save as starfield.html
+You will receive an email from us that contains a unique ID relating to your SSL certificate.
+Copy this unique ID and paste it into a new Notepad or TextEdit file, which you should save as html

-Create a new directory in the highest-level directory of your website – this is likely your website’s root directory – and call it: /.well-known/pki-validation
+Create a new directory in the highest-level directory of your website – which will likely be your site’s root directory – and call it: /.well-known/pki-validation

-Please note: If you are using a Windows server, you will need to name your folder /.well-known./
+Please note: if you are using a Windows server, you will need to name your folder: /.well-known./pki-validation

-Place your starfield.html file in your new folder – so the file’s new URL will be yourdomain.com/.well-known/pki-validation/starfield.html
+Place your ‘html’ file into your new folder.
+Once done, the file’s new URL will be ‘http://yourdomain.com/.well-known/pki-validation/starfield.html’

-You will receive an email that includes a TXT value that you can create as a new record on your domain.
+You will receive an email that includes a TXT value you can include as a new record on your domain.

 - The Hostname will be @